It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: FURTHER DISCUSSION ON HUTCHINSON'S ESTIMATOR

 with equality when $m_{ss}$ are equal for all $1 \leq s \leq d$. \end{proof}

 From the proof of Theorem~\ref{diag_CVE_thm}, the variance reduction from the CVE is independent of $b$, which implies $B=I$ should be used.

-{\bf Heuristic 2: Apply Algorithm~\ref{EM_algo_format} given the CVE} While $\hat{c}_i$ is in terms of $m_{ii}$, we {\it consider the heuristic of repeatedly applying the M step as treating the CVE as taking the limit of a fixed point iteration, similar to Algorithm~\ref{EM_algo_format}}.
+{\bf Heuristic 2: Apply Algorithm~\ref{FP_algo_format} given the CVE} While $\hat{c}_i$ is in terms of $m_{ii}$, we {\it consider the heuristic of taking the limit of the fixed point iteration, similar to Algorithm~\ref{FP_algo_format}}.
 Suppose we have $d$ control variates of the form

 for each $s$.
 The optimal $\hat{c}_i$ are given by

 which implies the control variate coefficients $\hat{c}_i = 0, i \neq s$, giving the following estimate for $m_{ss}$

 Dropping the expectation in Equation~\eqref{d_control_var_hutch_diag}, we get $d$ fixed point iterations